toonchavez8/12_Jascript_Dev_Env/README.md

 Faker.js is configured in the `./src/api/db.json` file.

-#### Chance.js

-Chance is a minimalist generator of random strings, numbers, etc. It is designed to be easy to use and quick to implement.

-Chance.js is configured in the `./src/api/db.json` file.

-#### Randexp.js

-Randexp.js is a library that generates random strings based on a regular expression.
-It can be used to generate random strings that match a specific pattern.

-Randexp.js is configured in the `./src/api/db.json` file.

 #### JSON Server

 JSON Server is a Node module that lets you turn your static JSON files into a REST API server.
 It is used for prototyping and mocking.